 According to Jonah Sachs, creative director of Free Range Media, the kinds of stories that last and which have the biggest impact on humans are myths that follow the structure of the hero’s journey.
 Here is how to use the hero’s journey myth structure in your nonprofit marketing.

 Understanding The Hero’s Journey

-The most compelling human stories are myths, defined at messages that provide explanation of the world, the audience’s meaning and purpose within that world, a story about it, and a ritual for how the audience can live that myth.
+The most compelling human stories are myths, defined at messages that provide an explanation of the world, the audience’s meaning and purpose within that world, a story about it, and a ritual for how the audience can live that myth.

-Joseph Campbell, famous myth researcher, discovered that most human myths follow a set structure, which he called the Hero’s Journey.
+Joseph Campbell, a famous myth researcher, discovered that most human myths follow a set structure, which he called the Hero’s Journey.
 Here is a (very) rough outline:

 - A hero living in a broken world wants to express his or her values, but can’t.

 - They are forced to strike out into the world by a disaster or other force.

 - They find a mentor who helps them learn how to live their values and sends them on a quest.